stlab/better-code/better-code/src/chapter-3-errors.md

 to the concept of *errors*:

 > If the preconditions are met, but the postconditions are not, and
-> the function does not report an error, we'd say the method has a
+> the function does not report a runtime error, we'd say the method
-> bug.
+> has a bug.

 In the interest of progressive disclosure, we didn't look closely at the idea, because behind that simple word lies a chapter's worth of